stealjs/steal-tools/doc/grunt-export.md

 ## Use

+> Note: The `steal-export` Grunt task calls [steal-tools.export steal-tools.export]
+internally.
+This page documents the specifics of the Grunt task.
+Read [steal-tools.export steal-tools.export's documentation] for how to use the export in various workflows and detailed information on the system and options arguments.

 `steal-export` is a Grunt [multi-task](http://gruntjs.com/creating-tasks#multi-tasks) that is used to build library projects to a variety of formats.
 For example, to load a "main" module and transpile it, and all of its dependencies (except jQuery), to AMD and CommonJS with debug output: